 Data analytics is the application of fundamental scientific principles towards the analysis of large, complex data sets.
 Practitioners in this rapidly growing field have expertise that cuts across core disciplines of computer science and statistics, as well as critical thinking, problem-solving and communication skills.
 With this in mind, we have structured the major to have three main components.

 The core focuses on principles that are fundamental to all areas of data analytics and consists of courses taken by all majors.
 In these courses, students investigate the computational, mathematical and statistical foundations of data analytics, and develop critical thinking and communication skills.

 To complement the core, each student chooses a specialization within the major.
 The specialization is where students learn how the core fundamentals are applied in a particular field.
-The five specializations currently available in the major are Biomedical Informatics, Business Analytics, Computational Analytics, Data Visualization, and Social Science Analytics.
+The five specializations currently available in the major are Biomedical and Public Health Analytics, Business Analytics, Computational Analytics, Data Visualization, and Social Science Analytics.

 Finally, each student in the major participates in a capstone experience that integrates principles from the core and specialization to help formulate and solve problems.

 Career prospects in data analytics are very promising.
 Although it is a relatively new field, data science and analytics has been described by the Harvard Business Review as the “sexiest job of the 21st century.”
 LinkedIn has rated Statistical Analysis and Data Mining as the top skills that led to employment in 2014, and, as reported in CBS Moneywatch in 2018, "Data Scientist" has been the "best job" for the past three years running.
 A degree in data analytics will prepare you to work in a wide range of fields.
 Companies both locally and nationally are actively recruiting employees who have core and specialized skills in data analytics.